algosup/2022-2023-project-3-harfang3d-binding-Project-6-group/Documents/Technical Specifications/technical_specifications.md

 ## e.
 Project Requirements

 - The software engineer must know C++ and Rust and its feature set.
 A deep understanding of those features and inner workings is required to come up with a correct solution.
+- The software engineer must be able to read and understand the code of Fabgen.
+- Regular contact with the client is required to ensure the project is going in the right direction.

 ## f.
 Future Goals

-Fabgen will be able to generate bindings for more languages.
+Fabgen will be able to generate bindings for more languages and improve the existing ones.

 ## g.
 Assumptions